Q&A with Tug Rice

 I studied acting at Carnegie Mellon and after graduating, moved to New York and spent a few years doing plays in different parts of the country.
 I became fascinated with the relationship between the performer and the audience.
 My first paintings were based on that particular dynamic.
 I was convinced by a friend to submit a painting for exhibition in a group show and, through that opportunity, I was offered a solo exhibition in the West Village.
 I called that collection “Watercolor and Greasepaint: Illustrations Inspired by the Theatre.”
 Lots of good things came from that, including my first commercial jobs.
 It happened quickly, which made it feel like it was meant to be.

 What does your process/routine look like?
+Any rituals or fun trivia about your process you can share?

 What’s been your most fun or exciting project to date?